lamiayous/FindMe/README.md

 <p align="center">

 ### Encoder
-The encoder was first trained by making adding a decoder, essentially making an autoencoder, to reconstruct the original image.
-Fundamentally, the encoder returns a 256 dimension feature space, the decoder takes those number and tries recontrsuct the image.
+The encoder was first trained by adding a decoder, essentially making an autoencoder, to reconstruct the original image.
+Fundamentally, the encoder returns a 256 dimension feature space, the decoder takes those number and tries recontrsuct an image.

+Once trained, the encoder is used to generate the "unique codes"

+The image below shows how the image is passed through the encoder.

 <p align="center">
  <img width="972" alt="Screenshot 2023-09-14 at 23 45 07" src="https://github.com/lamiayous/FindMe/assets/124199862/221855f1-fc8a-41ad-aa92-c35005d60d65">